 In some cases, authorizations are also contingent on various contextual parameters.
 For example, users are authenticated every time they request access to a resource, and authorization is granted for accessing and performing specific operations on a specific resource.
-Authorizations may be further limited by where is the user connecting from, what is the security posture of the device he is using, what has this user accessed historically, etc.
+Authorizations may be further limited by where the user is connecting from, the security posture of the device they are using, and what they have accessed historically, etc.

 The concepts of authentication and authorization can be applied to human users and also to unattended software and systems interacting with one another without human intervention (e.g. one application asking for services from another software via an API interface).

 - The first authentication factor typically remains the password, but in addition to the password, the user needs to prove possession of a physical authenticator (something the user has), or produce a biometric or behavioral print (something the user is).
 A common second-factor authenticator is proving possession of a registered hardware authentication token (i.e. OTP token or USB key) or device (i.e. mobile phone).
-Proof of possession is generally done using one-time password (OTP) technology or public-key cryptography (PKI certificates).
+Proof of possession is generally done using one-time passcode (OTP) technology or public-key cryptography (PKI certificates).

 - Biometric authentication has seen a dramatic increase in use, whether as part of an MFA scheme or as a standalone authentication method.
 Many biometric signatures are in use today, the most popular being fingerprint and facial signatures.
-Biometric prints can be obtained from a fingerprint sensor embedded in most mobile devices and laptops, face image can be taken from the device camera, or voice print-captured by its microphone.
+Biometric prints can be obtained from a fingerprint sensor embedded in most mobile devices and laptops, face image can be taken from the device camera, or voice-print captured by its microphone.
 Behavioral biometrics are also used to uniquely identify a user.
 Unique user behaviors can be detected by measuring the distinctive way in which the user strokes the keyboard (keystroke dynamics) or the unique patterns used to draw a signature.

-Authorization schemes historically defined user permissions based on the assigned role of the user.
-But more modern authorization approaches implement a more granular approach that looks at what specific capability or data the user is trying to access, and contextual information associated with the access request – e.g. where is the user accessing from, what is the security posture of his device, is this atypical behavior for the user, etc.
+Authorization schemes historically defined user permissions based on the assigned role of the user’s identity.
+But more modern authorization approaches implement a more granular approach that looks at what specific capability or data the user is trying to access, and contextual information associated with the network access request – e.g. where is the user accessing from, what is the security posture of his device, is this atypical behavior for the user, etc.

-Passwordless authentication and Zero Trust Architectures are two strong trends in authentication and authorization that will likely continue to be a major investment area for companies in the coming years.
+Passwordless authentication and Zero Trust Architectures are two strong trends in authentication and authorization policy that will likely continue to be a major investment area for companies in the coming years.